Creating and Running a FuelPHP Project in the ServBay Local Development Environment

 Edit fuel/app/classes/controller/welcome.php

-to add methods for demonstrating database and cache operations:
+to add methods illustrating database and cache operations:

 <?php